bitnami/charts/bitnami/consul/README.md

 Bitnami charts can be used with [Kubeapps](https://kubeapps.dev/) for deployment and management of Helm Charts in clusters.

+Looking to use HashiCorp Consul in production?
+Try [VMware Application Catalog](https://bitnami.com/enterprise), the enterprise edition of Bitnami Application Catalog.

 ## Prerequisites

 - Kubernetes 1.19+